Donders-Institute/bidscoin/docs/installation.rst

 Run BIDScoin tools from the image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to Apptainer, executing BIDScoin commands via Docker is much less simple than running them directly on your host computer.
+Similar to Apptainer, executing BIDScoin commands via Docker is less simple than running them directly on your host computer.
 For instance, it is needed to bind-mount your data folder(s) in the container and, for the bidseditor, to bind-mount an x-server socket to display the GUI in your host computer.
 The syntax to run dockerized bidscoin tools is:

 .. code-block:: console